Treblle/treblle-cli/README.md

 - `--details=security` to show the security test pass/fail for your API.
 - `--details=quality` to show the quality test pass/fail for your API.
 - `--details=all` to show the performance, security, and quality test pass/fail for your API.

+### Miniumum score limit

+The `--m` flag gives you a possibility to set a minimum score in CI/CD enviroments:

+- `--m 90` to limit any of test to be at least 90 to pass